RISC-KC/basic_rv32s/documents/guidelines/tutorials.md

 ---> We need Register File, Register File should get two register address value and return it together.  = 2 read address input port for **Register File** module.

 The instruction fetch and Control Unit's conceptual approach is well explained on Computer Architecture textbooks and courses.
 (We recommend [Computer Organization and Design by David.
 A. Patterson](https://www.amazon.com/Computer-Organization-Design-RISC-V-Architecture/dp/0128203315).
-This repository's processor design methodology is highly affected by this book.)
+This repository's processor design methodology is heavily affected by this book.)

 --> The result of ALU should be written at Register which is addressed in `rd` bit field of instruction.
 ---> Register File should get write address not just read address. = 1 write address input port for **Register File**
 <sup>Why not re-use the address input port for reading?
 The logic becomes too complicated and lowers intuitiveness of core design.  </sup>
 ----> ALU's result signal is not the only signal of Register File's Write Data source. = **Reg_WD_MUX**

+With same methodology, CSR File in 43F arch, Trap Controller, Exception Detector in 46F architecture is designed and implemented.

+## Back-end

+Based on **Front-end** design

 # Run Simulation with Designed Architecture